 6. Traditional Fruit Basket

 This fruit basket is traditional… sort of.
 In addition to the usual apples, citrus, and pears, this one has a tropical twist with mango, kiwi, papaya, pineapple, and more.
 Perfect for a co-worker, boss, or anyone you don’t know that well.
 No meat, no cheese (in case vegetarian), no alcohol (in case no drinking), and no snarky funny novelties.
 Just a gorgeous, safe, and easy gift basket.

 7. CLASSIC Hickory Farms Basket

 We promised the king of classic gift baskets, and here it is.
 If you live in the US or Canada and have ever been to a mall, you know the Hickory Farms kiosk.
-And if you’ve never received one for Christmas, no one loves you.
+And if you’ve never received one for Christmas or during the holiday season, no one loves you.

 Just kidding, that’s absolutely not true.
 It is a really, really iconic gift, though.
 Smoky cheeses, sweet mustards, salty cured sausage.
 It’s just so good.

 Sometimes, if you want to give something really special, you gotta do it yourself.
 Gift baskets are the perfect place to show off your gift-giving chops because you can create something customized and unique.